The current world situation

 Transportation Systems – A Focus on our Skies

-Since rail and road transport systems largely dependent on an electrification strategy to drastically reduce emissions including oxides of nitrogen (NOx) and is based on increased power generation demand, the focus of the transport sector should largely be on aerospace systems.
+Since rail and road transport systems largely depend on an electrification strategy to drastically reduce emissions including oxides of nitrogen (NOx) and is based on increased power generation demand, the focus of the transport sector should largely be on aerospace and marine systems.
+However, the solutions for marine are not unique in concept as they largely draw on current renewable technologies for primary or hybrid propulsion.
+Thus, it is an issue of application within the marine sector and will be covered in future insights.
+The situation with aerospace is somewhat different and requires an acceptable level of disruption to the current technologies.
 According to the European Commission Energy, Climate change and Environment policy, one of the fastest-growing sources of GHG emissions is aviation and this is unlikely to change due to our appetite for travel; in fact, the upward trend is expected to continue.
 Direct emissions from aviation make up 3% and 2% of the EU’s and global total GHG emissions respectively3.
 The International Civil Aviation Organisation (ICAO) forecasts that aviation emissions would increase by 70% by 2020 from 2005 levels and could further increase by another 300-700% in the year 20503.
 With the current propulsion technologies at their limits in terms of design, the industry requires a drastic change in how efficiency as well as reduced fuel burn can be realised.

 Future EGB insights will focus on the various technologies underpinned in the global strategy, to bring about the rapid reduction in global emission including the challenges faced in the conceptual phases, the realisation process and deployment.